 When companies do not learn their lesson, they will repeat their mistake.
 In the case of Amtrak or CSX, that means more crashes, more injuries, and more deaths unless something changes.
 Congress has been slow to act - and actually provides Amtrak with financial backing - so the responsibility falls on lawyers' shoulders.

 I am one of those lawyers, and I promise to do everything in my power to secure full justice for those impacted by the crash.
 If you or a family member have any questions about the recent South Carolina accident, I encourage you to contact my law firm.
 We will work tirelessly to investigate why the February 4, 2018 collision occurred, why more innocent people had to suffer, and what can be done to prevent future accidents.
-Contact us right now by way of our Live Chat Feature or our 24/7 phone line at 803-790-2800.
+Contact us right now by calling us today at (803) 790-2800 or start a chat with us..
 We look forward to being of service, and to doing our part to restore safety on our railways.